Skip to Content

 vet puts grey cat on scales

-Final Thoughts on How Long do Cats Grow?
+Final Thoughts on How Long Do Cats Grow?

-While kittens will stop growing at about one year old, it’s important to remember that most kittens will look like an adult around six months.
+While kittens will stop growing at about one-year-old, it’s important to remember that most kittens will look like an adult around six months.

 Remember, no matter how big your cat gets, one thing is for sure, your cat will always need a record size portion of love, affection, and cuddles.